vcmerritt/nginx/README.md

 cp nginx_nextcloud/sites-enabled/nextcloud /etc/nginx/sites-enabled
 cp nginx_nextcloud/sites-available/nextcloud /etc/nginx/sites-available

+#If you installed LibreOffice Online Server then copy this file to ensure that it works.
+cp nginx_nextcloud/loolwsd.xml /etc/loolwsd

 #Edit /etc/nginx/sites-available/nextcloud and set the Nextcloud server IP to the IP of the local system or 127.0.0.1
 vi /etc/nginx/sites-available/nextcloud
 upstream NextCloud {